oyintanda-zongwana/Runekeeper/README.md

-# OT's BOT
+# RUNEKEEPER

-This bot is made for OT.
-It is a multipurpose bot with moderation, role customization, and server settings.
+RuneKeeper is a multipurpose Discord bot built for the Hall of the Slain community.
+It provides moderation tools, role management, server utilities, guild settings, and event systems.

-## Setup
+## Quick Start

 1. Copy `config.example.json` to `config.json`.
-2. Set `DISCORD_TOKEN` in your environment or add it to `config.json`.
+2. Set your bot token:
+   - in `config.json` as the `token` field, or
+   - with the `DISCORD_TOKEN` environment variable.
 3. Install dependencies:
    ```bash
    pip install -r requirements.txt